 – Jin Yu Woo, training and advising committee co-chair, 2011-14

 "Valuable professional, organizational, and communication skills; indispensable experience and reward.
 All this and more are the outcome of working for the STEM Program.
 Becoming a peer mentor was my first non-manual labor position, and a better one I could not have received.
 Peer mentoring is rewarding in many ways, but perhaps the best reward is seeing students without hope in their studies succeed and gain a new confidence in themselves and achieve mastery with the help of the STEM Program.
 I strongly believe that my experience at the STEM Program has assisted me in achieving my latest goal of getting accepted into medical school due to both professional and organizational skills learned and as a resume enhancer.
 I cannot recommend a better experience than becoming a STEM Program peer mentor."

-"STEM provided me with my first job EVER!
+"STEM provided me with my first job ever!
 And it’s with great pride that I say STEM has taught me how to be an independent thinker and a proactive student.
 Since I started working here, I was immediately welcomed and treated like I’ve been one of them since forever.
 My director and coworkers were always supportive and fun.
 In the office, I got the opportunity to work with wonderful people and learn about the program internally.
-STEM has provided me with experiences and opportunities that I can use on the “real world” and I just can’t put words on how grateful I am to be able to say that I once was a STEM Peer Mentor/Budget Analyst, that I got the opportunity to pass on my knowledge, and that I made a difference around WMU campus through STEM."
+STEM has provided me with experiences and opportunities that I can use in the real world and I just can’t put words on how grateful I am to be able to say that I once was a STEM peer mentor and budget analyst, that I got the opportunity to pass on my knowledge, and that I made a difference around the WMU campus through STEM."